tiliado/nuvola-app-google-keep/README.md

 Features
 --------

- * ???
  * Runs in background when the main window is closed.
 (This can be disabled in preferences.)
- * Propagates web app alerts (e.g. calendar event notifications) as desktop notifications.
+ * ?
+Propagates web app alerts (e.g. note reminders) as desktop notifications.
  * Opens external links in your default web browser.
  * Tray icon support.